shaun-dm-stewart/Ballistic-Computer/README.md

 1 x 3V3 power supply      - To provide power for the instrumentation<br>
 1 x SD card module        - To store the necessary data

 The exterior ballistics calculations were influenced by the Gnu Exterior Ballistics library.
 This version has been modified to avoid the need for dynamic memory allocation and returns return a firing solution for a specified range.
-The solution is calculated based upon the range and the measured environmental conditions and geolocation information.
+The solution is calculated based upon all of the information mentioned above in paragraph 2.